Witness Post: Neal Brendel

 Wrestling at Yale

 The brutalist on the team was definitely Neal Brendel (190 lbs), who had been a Pennsylvania Catholic league champion from the Pittsburgh region of the Keystone State.
 He often battered his wrestling opponents and practice partners, even during warm-up sessions and take-down drills.
 Neal had one speed: ALL OUT!
 Marty Schwartz and Cliff Wilson were wise enough to stake their weight class (158 lbs) as too light to wrestle with Neal.
 Even when they were overweight, Schwartz and Wilson did their darnedest not to partner with Brendel.
-That declaration helped extend their wrestling careers considerably.
+That declaration extended their wrestling careers considerably.

 Yale Wrestling Club

 In the winter of 1974 Yale formed a Club team to compete in the wrestling tournament held at Montgomery County Community College, in Bethesda, Maryland.
-The Club consisted of Jim Bennett, Bill Gamper, Jamie McEwan, Henry Hooper, Craig Davis, Neal Brendel and Tom McEwan (Jamie McEwan’s older brother and former Yale captain).
+The Club consisted of Jim Bennett, Bill Gamper, Jamie McEwan, Henry Hooper, Craig Davis, Neal Brendel and Tom McEwan (Jamie McEwan’s older brother and former Yale captain ’68).
 During one of Bennett’s early round matches, Coach Waterman got so angry at the referee that he stood up, lifted his seat and threw it across the gym.
 The metal chair went clattering across the wooden floor, as Coach Waterman berated the official’s calls.
 At the second expletive, the referees ejected Coach from the gymnasium.
 Waterman kept yelling at and heckling the refs from the exit door to the locker room.
 They finally called security, who escorted Waterman from the premises.
 The team esteemed Waterman for his passion and his fire.
 He was a formidable man with a very loud baritone voice which resonated in gyms, even from the exit doors.
-Bennett commented, “I have never had a coach who cared that much about me before” and the rest of his wrestlers as well.
+Bennett commented, “I have never had a coach who cared that much about me before” and the rest of his wrestlers felt the support as well.

 At the open tournaments, like the one in Montgomery County, MD, Neal usually skipped the weight loss regime and wrestled Heavyweight.
 Brendel wrestled well at the early rounds in Bethesda that winter and made it to the finals.
 In his last match, Brendel was up against a 350-pound wrestler from Cleveland State, who was an NCAA All-American named Chuck Erhardt.
 Talking to Neal at mats edge, before the match, Coach Waterman advised, “Neal, play it smart.
 Do an arm drag to an ankle sweep.
 Whatever you do, don’t get underneath this guy.
-He’ll crush you.
+He’ll crush you.”

 On the whistle Brendel ignored Coach’s advice and immediately dove in low for an ankle.
 As Erhardt tried to collapse on him, Neal used an ankle freeze and a knee lock that made Erhardt topple over to his back like a felled tree.
 “It sounded as if Brendel, like a lumberjack with an axe, had broken Erhardt’s leg,” Tom McEwan shouted.
 Neal quickly dove at Erhardt’s head, securing a half nelson.
 By lying on Erhardt’s face, Brendel muffled any audible shrieks of pain.
 The ref quickly slapped the mat.
 Brendel had won the match by fall in less than a minute.